 |Cave||14.6 mi.
 North-Northeast of Central St. Martin|

-Vacationers can visit the local park, as well as a botanical garden in and around St. Martin.
+Guests can experience the local park, as well as a botanical garden in and around St. Martin.

-If you enjoy tropical vegetation, you might want to visit The Butterfly Farm, which is found within St. Martin.
+If you'd like to see some beautiful tropical vegetation, consider visiting The Butterfly Farm, which is found within St. Martin.
 The most important part of your visit at the Butterfly Farm will be a guided tour, which shows the evolutionary cycle of the butterfly, how they live, and what they do.
 Tours last for 15 to 20 minutes are are available all day.

-The parks and gardens you'll be able to find are displayed right below.
+The parks and gardens you'll be able to find are displayed here:

 |Park||The Valley, 9.9 mi.
 North of Central St. Martin||Anguilla|